Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

 \end{itemize}

-Finally, the majority rule is applied on $\textbf{a}_{t+1}$: $\textbf{a}_{t+1} = [\textbf{a}_{t+1}]$ so it becomes bipolar.
+Finally, apply the majority rule on $\textbf{a}_{t+1}$: $\textbf{a}_{t+1} = [\textbf{a}_{t+1}]$, so that it becomes bipolar.
 In such a manner, the system could iterate through the grid for the required number of computational steps.

-Last but not least, it is worth noting that the full computational system has its control architecture that is responsible for initializing the grid state as well as for running the for-loop, which can be seen as a recurrent connection, required for constructing $\textbf{a}_{t+1}$.
-In the experiments below, it is assumed that the control architecture functions without errors.
+Last but not least, it is worth explicating that the proposed implementation assumes parts that go beyond HDC/VSA.
+First, the full computational system has its control architecture that is responsible for initializing the grid state as well as for running the for-loop, which can be seen as a recurrent connection, required for constructing $\textbf{a}_{t+1}$.
+The second part that is assumed here to be the same as in the standard implementation of a cellular automaton, is the circuit determining when to stop the computation.
+We have not focused on this circuit as our main goal here was to demonstrate how to evolve HDC/VSA representations to perform cellular automaton's computations.